Location: Southampton Science Park, Chilworth

 Applications for flexible and part-time working are welcomed.
 Please include details within your application.

-The Wessex Institute is a large enterprise unit within the Faculty of Medicine (University of Southampton), providing high quality, practice-based research evidence through research funding and management services to support decision-makers in health and social care, and global health.
-Our capabilities are broad, ranging from public/patient involvement in research, priority setting, research funding, managing the delivery of research, publishing and disseminating research findings.
-Wessex Institute offers excellent benefits including generous holidays, flexible working arrangements and the opportunity to develop your career in a professional and friendly working environment.
-Wessex Institute, hosts the National Institute for Health Research Evaluation Trials and Studies Coordinating Centre, alongside the James Lind Alliance, offering excellent benefits including generous holidays and flexible working arrangements.
+The School of Healthcare Enterprise and Innovation (formerly known as Wessex Institute) is a large school within the Faculty of Medicine (University of Southampton), providing high quality, practice-based research evidence through research funding and management services to support decision-makers in health and social care, and global health.
+Our capabilities are broad, ranging from public/patient involvement in research, priority setting, research funding, managing the delivery of research nationally and globally, and publishing and disseminating research findings.
+The school offers excellent benefits including generous holidays, flexible working arrangements and the opportunity to develop your career in a professional and friendly working environment.
+The School of Healthcare Enterprise and Innovation hosts the National Institute for Health Research Evaluation Trials and Studies Coordinating Centre, alongside the James Lind Alliance, offering excellent benefits including generous holidays and flexible working arrangements.
 For full details of all the areas of work, please see the functional and additional work areas.
 Applicants are encouraged to highlight their preferred area of work.

-Equality, Diversity and inclusion are fundamental to making Wessex Institute a vibrant, proud and successful organisation.
+Equality, Diversity and inclusion are fundamental to making the school a vibrant, proud and successful organisation.
 We encourage applicants from diverse backgrounds, with the belief that excellence will be achieved through recognising the value of every individual.
-The University of Southampton is an institution in the top one per cent of world universities and has an international reputation for research, teaching and enterprise activities.
+The University of Southampton is an institution in the top one percent of world universities and has an international reputation for research, teaching and enterprise activities.

 About the role

-You should have a background in health research management and/or experience of working in an NHS, social care, public health or low-resource global health setting or for a patient-centred organisation/charity, alongside a genuine desire to make a difference to patients and the public.
+You should have a background in health research management and/or experience of working in an NHS, social care, public health, in low-resource global health settings or for a patient-centred organisation/charity, alongside a genuine desire to make a difference to patients and the public.

 As a Research Manager, you will manage a portfolio of work to support our research programmes and other research management activity/support working with clinicians, researchers and patients.
 You will build and maintain positive and professional working relationships at all levels, both internally and externally, including with members of the public and patients, requiring excellent communication and interpersonal skills.
 You will prioritise your workload and lead on improvements to working practices.
 You must be able to understand, rationalise and communicate complex problems/issues, taking or recommending appropriate action.
 You should have excellent writing, analytical and critical appraisal skills and be able to understand and interpret complex medical and scientific literature.